top of page

 • Any action following the allegation of abuse against a staff member will be taken in consultation with the health board and An Garda Síochána.
 An immediate meeting with these two agencies will be arranged.

-• Made of Music will ensure that all is done to assist the health board and An Garda Síochána in their investigation of the matter.
+• Made of Music Limited will ensure that all is done to assist the health board and An Garda Síochána in their investigation of the matter.

 Recruitment and Selection Practices